Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 TR: We still need to have rewards for some form of effort, because you and I both know [that if you] get something without effort, how long do you value it?
 It’s creation, and it’s understanding the effort that it took to make that happen that makes you value it.
 So somehow we have to find that balance.

 The excerpt above is from an interview between Tony Robbins and Dr. Peter Diamandis about how technology is reshaping the future of work, education, food sources and human longevity.
-The full interview will be broadcasted via webinar on November 7, 2018 from 12:00 to 1:00pm PST.
-To register, go here.
+To watch the full interview, go here.

 About Peter Diamandis